Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

-Besides the great pizza, the best thing about Broadway Pizza Cafe is the price.
-For only $4, you can get one large slice of cheese pizza and a drink.
-For $7, you can get the same deal but with two slices and a topping of your choice to the slice, and a drink.
+Besides the great pizza, Broadway Pizza Cafe offers pretty good prices.
+For $4.50, you can get one large slice of cheese pizza and for an extra $2, you can add a topping of your choice to the slice, and a drink.

 - Take me back to the 70 Fungus Amongus… Shrooms baby! — Pesto, basil, roasted garlic, double mushroom, mozzarella

-- Blanco — White sauce, spinach, mozzarella, artichoke, caramelized onions, roasted garlic
+- Blanco — White sauce, mozzarella, spinach, mozzarella, artichoke, caramelized onions, roasted garlic

 - BBQ Bacon — Red sauce, mozzarella, red onion, jalapeno, cheddar, smoked bacon